anugrahrk/Habit-Hero/README.md

 - Calendar view to select and track dates
 - AI generated habit recommendations to add with a click
 - Generate weekly PDF reports for habits
+- Added Toast notification for motivational quotes on refresh
+- Responsive for mobile screen

 ---